 MySQL supports replication from one release series to the next higher release series.
-For example, you can replicate from a source running MySQL 8.1 to a replica running MySQL 8.2, from a source running

-MySQL 8.2 to a replica running MySQL 8.3, and so on.
+For example, you can replicate from a source running MySQL 5.6 to a replica running MySQL 5.7, from a source running MySQL 5.7 to a replica running MySQL 8.0, and so on.
 However, you might encounter difficulties when replicating from an older source to a newer replica if the source uses statements or relies on behavior no longer supported in the version of MySQL used on the replica.
-For example, foreign key names longer than 64 characters are not supported in MySQL 8.3.
+For example, foreign key names longer than 64 characters are no longer supported from MySQL 8.0.

 The use of more than two MySQL Server versions is not supported in replication setups involving multiple sources, regardless of the number of source or replica MySQL servers.
 This restriction applies not only to release series, but to version numbers within the same release series as well.
+For example, if you are using a chained or circular replication setup, you cannot use MySQL 8.0.22, MySQL 8.0.24, and MySQL 8.0.28 concurrently, although you could use any two of these releases together.